ericholscher/ericholscher.com/site/blog/drafts/how-i-judge-documentation-quality.rst

 I see versions in lots of documentation, but not nearly enough.
+If your project has versions,
+your documentation should took.
 Not everyone can always upgrade to the latest version.
 **If someone is using an old version, they should have access to documentation for that version**.

+Along the same lines,
+you should also have documentation for your development version.
+If the docs don't have a version attached,
+I have no idea if they are up to date or not.
+You should clearly mark your released versions and development version, otherwise users will get confused.

 Language
 ~~~~~~~~